 Smaller estates will take a few months, assuming that everything goes smoothly.
 Larger estates, meanwhile, can take upwards of a year or more to distribute correctly.

 Similarly, the types of assets involved can impact the timeline.
 A simple estate involving cash and maybe a family home will be more straightforward than estates involving intellectual property rights or business assets.

-The probate attorney should handle all the court-related tasks when taking on full representation of the probate case.
+The probate attorney should handle all the court-related tasks (including probate court appearances) when taking on full representation of the probate case.
 But you may have responsibilities as well, particularly if you are the executor of the will.
-For instance, the executor must collect and organize the assets as well as pay bills related to the case.
+For instance, the executor must collect and organize the assets as well as pay outstanding bills and financial obligations related to the case.

 After consulting with your probate attorney, you could divide up some of the paperwork if you choose to.
 Either way, the important thing to understand is that your attorney may need your assistance and participation in the case to make sure the probate process moves as smoothly and efficiently as possible.

 Probate cases can be challenging to navigate, so it is crucial that you find the right attorney for you.
-You are trusting this person to help distribute many assets that hold a lot of value, both emotionally and financially, so asking these questions can help you to determine whether the probate attorney you speak with is the best option for you and your circumstances.
+You are trusting this person to help distribute many assets that hold a lot of value, both emotionally and financially, so these questions to ask a probate attorney at an initial consultation can help you to determine whether the lawyer you speak with is the right fit for you.